MichalVasulka/DevOpsLab/README.md

 - provides level of abstraction - when expanding app functionality, we can create just new microservice -> thinking on API/microservice level
 - allows for easy combination of different technologies (app can have both express and flask backends, can use multiple separate DBs - Postreg + Mongo).
 If having multiple technologies within one project is good idea, that is another question.
 - app in container thinks it is running in regular VM (not entirely true, there are some docker specific directives app can call, such as ```host.docker.internal``` directive and Docker DNS), we can let app know it runs in container by injecting env variables
+- static security scanning of each image (easy to see vulnerabilities of you app in given build), we can see security vulnerabilities per image layer
 - app can be built by parts as Lego